 TED - Remote - Internship

 We're looking for recent college graduates who are media savvy, committed to fighting misinformation, can articulate well-formed opinions, complete meticulous technical tasks, and thoughtfully engage with community stakeholders.
-You need to feel a personal stake in the future of science, politics, philosophy, art, and/or pop culture, and demonstrate bona fides in one or two of those fields.
+You need to feel a personal stake in the future of science, health, technology, innovation, and demonstrate bona fides in one or two of those fields.

-A few skills you can expect to practice or learn: how to screen content and ensure it falls within established guidelines; how to research and fact-check content for video and audio formats; how to optimize a video for discovery on the internet; how to interface with a large, passionate community thoughtfully and resourcefully; how to be an ambassador of the TEDx ethos; how to express a compelling opinion that leads to action; how best to contribute in a collaborative, opinionated workplace; What makes a great TED talk (and what makes a talk fail).
+A few skills you can expect to practice or learn: how to screen content and ensure it falls within established guidelines; how to research and fact-check content for video and audio formats; how to optimize a video for discovery on the internet; how to be an ambassador of the TEDx ethos; how to express a compelling opinion that leads to action; how best to contribute in a collaborative, opinionated workplace; What makes a great TED talk (and what makes a talk fail).

 Additional preferred skills:

 To apply, please submit your resume, a cover letter telling us why you’d like to join our team, and what your favorite TEDx talk is.
-Please include links to a writing sample, i.e., something intelligent you've said online, a paper you’ve done for school, or an article you've written.
+Please include links to a writing sample, i.e. a paper you’ve done for school or an article you've written.
 Demonstrate that you are bright, perceptive, succinct, and insightful.

 Incomplete applications will not be considered.